codeadamca/mdbgo-deploy-html/README.md

-# Deploying HTML to a MDB GO server
+# Deploying HTML to an MDB GO server

 To deply a sample HTML webpage to an MDB GO server follow these steps: